rmercer93/ethblocks/README.md

   'loadScript("./blocktime/collectBlockTimes.js")' attach > blocktimes.csv`
 - At [block 116521](https://etherscan.io/block/116521), there was a consensus issue meaning the next block was mined [13013 seconds later](https://etherscan.io/block/116522).
-I've left this out of the plots because I was feeling sassy.
+I've left this out of the plots.